OTI Festival 1973: Broadcast

 The festival was broadcast in the 14 participating countries and in Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Paraguay, and the United States, where the corresponding OTI member broadcasters relayed the contest through their networks.
 It was also reported that it was broadcast in Yugoslavia, the Netherlands, and Sweden, making a total of twenty-five countries.
 The event was originally broadcast in color, although many of the participating broadcasters were still transmitting in black and white.

-Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.
+Known details on the broadcasts of the festival in each country, including the specific broadcasting stations, commentators, and presenters of the local opt-out are shown in the tables below.